rodssantos/Jarvis-Home-Server-Build-Log/02_Architecture/System_Diagram.md

-# Jarvis Home Server — System Diagram
+# FYNO Private Home AI — System Diagram

 This diagram shows the basic architecture of the Jarvis Home Server.